Phenomenology of

 Both theories, SU(2) and SU(3) Yang-Mills, undergo

-two transitions to phases with reduced gauge symmetry if the temperature
+two transitions to phases with reduced gauge symmetry if temperature

 is decreased.
 There is a very narrow, intermediate phase where all propagating gauge